kapicorp/kapitan/docs/inventory.md

     address: https://localhost:8200
 ```

-Use `kapitan lint` to checkup on your inventory/secrets.
+Use `kapitan lint` to checkup on your inventory or refs.

 ### kapitan searchvar